renan991995/MARS-PLUS/README.md

 Before compiling, relevant softwares should be installed.
 It is recommended to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/download) for that.
-With conda, one can directly create `MARS+` environment and import the necessary packages from the provided YML file.
+With conda, one can directly create `MARS+` environment and install the required packages from the provided YML file `./MARS+_env.yml`.

     conda env create --file ./MARS+_env.yml